MarioMingarro/ClimaRep/README.md

 Here is a practical example using simulated data to represent these inputs.

-This example simulates a network of defined input areas (represented by two simple polygons) and assesses their climate representativeness within a defined study area in a simulated climate space.
+This simulates a pair of defined input areas (represented by two simple polygons) and assesses their climate representativeness within a defined study area in a simulated climate space.
-While this example uses generic polygons, a common application for this package is analyzing protected areas, administrative regions, or sampling sites.
+Create a climate space (`SpatRaster`).
 ```{r}
 set.seed(2458)
 n_cells <- 100 * 100